yuriy3122/Mortgage-ML/README.md

 Kolmogorov-Arnold Networks (KANs) are promising alternatives of Multi-Layer Perceptrons (MLPs).
 KANs have strong mathematical foundations based on Kolmogorov-Arnold representation theorem.
 KANs and MLPs are dual: KANs have activation functions on edges, while MLPs have activation functions on nodes.
 This simple change makes KANs better than MLPs in terms of both model **accuracy** and **interpretability**.

 ## Installation
-Pykan can be installed via PyPI or directly from GitHub.
+Pykan library can be installed via PyPI or directly from GitHub.

 **Pre-requisites:**